beiju/mmoldb/readme.md

 #### Updating MMOLDB for the pure docker-compose setup

-Updating typically requires rebuilding your database, which is currently a manual process:

 1. `git pull` to fetch the changes
 2. `docker compose down` to stop the running containers.
-Do _not_ add the `-v` flag as was previously recommended -- that will remove the HTTP cache as well as the database itself, and will make your database rebuild significantly slower.
 3. `docker compose build` to rebuild the container.
 If you don't do this you won't see the changes.
-4. `docker volume rm mmoldb_postgres-data` to remove the database volume.
+4. Optional: To delete all derived data (i.e. to have the database rebuild itself from the cache), first ensure the `db` container is running but not the `ingest` container (`docker compose up db -d`).
+Then run `docker compose exec -T db psql -U postgres -d mmoldb < ./delete_derived.sql`.
+   This may fail if there are pending migrations (if you've pulled a new version but not yet run it).
+If this happens, run the app using the "Running" instructions, then quit it and redo this step.
 5. Run the app again using the "Running" instructions.
+Certain updates will rebuild some or all of the database even if you didn't delete the derived data.

 ### Option 2: Devcontainer